-- 75. See Economic Survey, supra note 71, at 7-10.
-76. B. Tobin & H. Arthur, supra note 69, at 8.
+75. See ECONOMIC SURVEY, supra note 71, at 7-10.
+76. B. TOBIN & H. ARTHUR, supra note 69, at 8.
 77. Id. at 8, 15-16.
-Commercial broilers accounted for only three percent of the total number of chickens raised in 1934-35. - 78.
-V. BENSON & T. WITZIG, supra note 2, at 4 table 1.
-Production increased from 97 million pounds in 1934 to 413 million pounds in 1940, a 426% increase in only 6 years. - 79.
-PACKERS AND STOCKYARD ADMINISTRATION, U.S. DEP'T OF AGRICULTURE, P.&S.A.
-No. 1, THE BROILER INDUSTRY: AN ECONOMIC STUDY OF STRUCTURE, PRACTICES AND PROBLEMS 1 (1967) [hereinafter cited as Economic Study].
-See also B. Tobin & H. Arthur, supra note - 80.
-V. Benson & T. Witzig, supra note 2, at 4 table 1.
-Production jumped from 413 million pounds in 1940 to 1.1 billion pounds in 1945, a 268% increase. - 81.
-B. TOBIN & H. ARTHUR, supra note 69, at 17, 31-35. - 82.
-ECONOMIC STUDY, supra note 79, at 1; B. Tobin & H. Arthur, supra note 69, at 18-20. - 83.
-The phenomenal growth of broiler production was largely stimulated by the credit extended by large feed manufacturers and dealers to broiler growers and contractors.
+Commercial broilers accounted for only three percent of the total number of chickens raised in 1934-35.

+78. V. BENSON & T. WITZIG, supra note 2, at 4 table 1.
+Production increased from 97 million pounds in 1934 to 413 million pounds in 1940, a 426% increase in only 6 years.

+79. PACKERS AND STOCKYARD ADMINISTRATION, U.S. DEP'T OF AGRICULTURE, P.&S.A.
+No. 1, THE BROILER INDUSTRY: AN ECONOMIC STUDY OF STRUCTURE, PRACTICES AND PROBLEMS 1 (1967) [hereinafter cited as ECONOMIC STUDY].
+See also B. TOBIN & H. ARTHUR, supra note 69, at 15-17.

+80. V. BENSON & T. WITZIG, supra note 2, at 4 table 1.
+Production jumped from 413 million pounds in 1940 to 1.1 billion pounds in 1945, a 268% increase.

+81. B. TOBIN & H. ARTHUR, supra note 69, at 17, 31-35.

+82. ECONOMIC STUDY, supra note 79, at 1; B. TOBIN & H. ARTHUR, supra note 69, at 18-20.

+83. The phenomenal growth of broiler production was largely stimulated by the credit extended by large feed manufacturers and dealers to broiler growers and contractors.
 Equity advantage of economies of scale.
-The onset of mass domestic retailing by supermarket chains boosted domestic consumption84 and substantial export markets developed.85 By 1954, the average American consumed approximately thirteen and one-half pounds of broiler chicken per year.
-In 1934, he had consumed only eight ounces.86
+The onset of mass domestic retailing by supermarket chains boosted domestic consumption and substantial export markets developed.
+By 1954, the average American consumed approximately thirteen and one-half pounds of broiler chicken per year.
+In 1934, he had consumed only eight ounces.

-During the 1930's and 1940's the various stages of broiler production, primary breeding, hatching, feed milling, growing, processing and marketing, were usually performed by separate enterprises.87 The primary breeder delivered hatching eggs to the hatchery.
+During the 1930's and 1940's the various stages of broiler production, primary breeding, hatching, feed milling, growing, processing and marketing, were usually performed by separate enterprises.
+The primary breeder delivered hatching eggs to the hatchery.
 The hatchery produced broiler chicks that were then sold to growers.
 Growers purchased feed from feed manufacturers and raised the broiler chicks to maturity.
 Processors then bought the grown-out broilers.
-After being slaughtered and dressed, the ready-to-cook bird was marketed.88 Each stage was its own profit center.89
+After being slaughtered and dressed, the ready-to-cook bird was marketed.
+Each stage was its own profit center.

 The growth of consumer demand for broiler meat in the 1940's and the financial risks associated with expansion signaled the end of the relative independence of these production units.
 As broiler prices sagged and declined, growth of any kind was threatened by a lack of enterprise capital.
 Growers either lacked the financial resources to expand production themselves or were unwilling to risk these resources in the market.
 Post-war initiatives in broiler production and marketing came from feed manufacturers and processors who appreciated the potential of the broiler industry and who had the capital to make it work.
 Unconventional financing provided by feed manufacturers, processors and other integrators allowed growers to expand the size and productivity of their operations without taking the risks usually associated with expansion.
-The relative to the provention of the processor of much of his independent.
+Credit, however, had its price.
+"Growing contracts" evolved that divested the grower of much of his indepen-